 Support for enhancing the participation of developing countries in the debate on the ethical dimensions of the information society, responding to their specific needs and providing support for research as well as capacity building is needed.

-Emerging areas of inquiry include: examining the interface between information technologies, social transformation and governance are the relation between human rights and ethical principles for the information society; the challenges of inter- in information ethics; the possible tensions between freedom of expression and moral harm; issues of privacy and security; issues of free access to public and governmental information; and the fundamental question of personal and collective identities in a digital world.
+Emerging areas of inquiry include: examining the interface between information technologies, social transformation and governance are the relation between human rights and ethical principles for the information society; the challenges of inter- culturality and traditions in information ethics; the possible tensions between issues of privacy and security; issues of free access to public and governmental information; and the fundamental question of personal and collective identities in a digital world.

 Additional concerted efforts to enhance the safety of children online are required.